Holland Land Company: The Holland Purchase

 The tract purchased in Western New York was the portion of the Phelps and Gorham Purchase that lay west of the Genesee River.
-The aboriginal title to the land belonged to the Seneca people at the time.
-During the colonial area, New York and Massachusetts had both claimed pre-emption, the right to purchase the land from the Seneca, based on their colonial charters.
+The aboriginal title to the land belonged to the Seneca Indians at the time.
+During the colonial era, New York and Massachusetts had both claimed pre-emption, the right to purchase the land from the Seneca, based on their colonial charters.
 In 1786, the two states negotiated an agreement in the Treaty of Hartford that would allow Massachusetts to retain the pre-emption right.
 Oliver Phelps and Nathaniel Gorham then purchased the pre-emption right from Massachusetts, but failed to extinguish the Indian title to this tract and defaulted on their purchase in 1790.
 Robert Morris next purchased the pre-emption right from Massachusetts in 1791 for $333,333.34 (about $ today).
 Morris was a signatory of the Declaration of Independence and a financier of the American Revolution, and at the time was the richest man in America.
 His purchase from Massachusetts was for some 3,750,000 acre, divided into five parcels, which contained all lands west of the Genesee River except for the 185,000 acre of the Mill Yard Tract, which Phelps and Gorham retained along with their other lands east of the Genesee.
 He was soon pressed by his own debts and sought another purchaser for the land.
-He kept one parcel of 500,000 acre for himself in a tract 12 mi wide and running the breadth of Western New York from Lake Ontario to the Pennsylvania, known as the Morris Reserve.
+He kept one parcel of 500,000 acre for himself in a tract 12 mi wide and running the breadth of Western New York from Lake Ontario to the Pennsylvania border, known as the Morris Reserve.
 The right for the remaining four parcels, comprising the westernmost 3,250,000 acre was then purchased between December 1792 and July 1793 from Morris by the Dutch investors comprising the syndicate, through Cazenove and trustee Herman LeRoy.